 The Inner City as Nature Reserve

-In 2013 the symposium on biological beekeeping was taking place and in 2014 the symposium with the title ‘The inner city as nature reserve!’ was held to inspire measures to improve an inner city biotope that equally adds to the well being of the people and to the pollinating insects alike.
+In Spring 2014 the symposium with the title ‘The Inner City as Nature Reserve’ was held to inspire measures to improve an inner city biotope that equally adds to the well being of the people and to the pollinating insects alike.
 Researchers came to the conclusion that a greener city environment that has been instigated through a ‘bottom-up’ initiative has remarkable effects on the health on people who inhabit the area and drastically reduces crime rates.
 A greener city environment enhances social cohesion.
 There is a certain urgency to create a new vocabulary that can cover aspects that are part of these transitions.

 The BeeCare Amsterdam project regularly consults with specialists from the field and its advisory board is consisting of entomologists, biologists and ecologists.
 Bob Ursem, director of the TU Delft Botanical Garden, Jeroen van der Sluijs, University of Utrecht, Environmental Sciences, Menno Reemer, Naturalis in Leiden and researcher on systematics and faunistics of Syrphidae (Diptera), Gert de Jong, Amsterdam City ecologist, Soesja van Gelderen, UvA, Biologist and Master c.
 Ecology and Evolution, with the focus on solitary bees in Amsterdam, Jelle Harms, Spatial Ecologist and GIS specialist and Oscar Vrij, chairman Bijenpark Amsterdam.